runeberry/PlayerMadeQuests/docs/quests/parameters/coords.md

 |-|-
 |**[explore](../objectives/explore.md)**|The coordinates that must be explored

+This parameter can also be used as a [start or complete condition](../startcomplete.md).

 ### Usage notes

 * A distance of one "coordinate value" is vastly different between zones, since all map coordinates are normalized to 100 x 100 units.
 This means that a radius of 0.5 units is much larger in the Barrens compared to Deadwind Pass, since the Barrens is a much larger map.